RokasZDarbinis/BaigiamasisDarbas/README.md

 	Step 2.
 Pick Intels anyway
 	Step 3.
 Open the [page](https://www.skytech.lt)
 	Step 4.
 Type in "i7-13700K" in the search bar and click search Step 5.
-Click on the the CPU(not the KF or pc's having it) Step 6.
+Click on the the CPU(not the KF or the pc's having it) Step 6.
 Add to cart
 	Step 7. type "Rtx 4090" in the seach bar and click search Step 8.
 Click on the Asus Version of the graphics card